oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 :::

-# VI.
-Minimize Card Content
+# Ⅶ. Minimize Card Content

 Finally, let's add a feature to the Card component to make it more interesting: we want a button to toggle the display state of the card content (show or hide).